LNP-BP/LNPBPs/lnpbp-0021.md

 data TxOut :: txid [Byte ^ 32], vout U16

--- allocation of a single token or its fraction to some transaction output data Allocation :: TxOut, TokenId, OwnedFraction
+-- allocation of a single token or its fraction to some transaction output data Allocation :: TokenId, OwnedFraction

--- right over certain amount of collectible items; right owner may be unknown data AssetControl :: TxOut?, ItemsCount

 data Media ::
     type MimeType,